-Genode print
+Genode

 Print a variable number of arguments function template

 Template arguments

 HEAD typename

 TAIL typename

 Arguments

 output Output &

 head HEAD const &

 tail TAIL &&

 The component's execution environment provides an implementation of the Output interface that targets a LOG session.
-This output back end is offered to the component in the form of the log, warning, and error functions that accept an arbitrary number of arguments that are printed in a concatenated fashion.
-Each messages is implicitly finalized with a newline character.
+This output back end is offered to the component in the form of the log, warning, error, and trace functions that accept an arbitrary number of arguments that are printed in a concatenated fashion.
+Each message is implicitly finalized with a newline character.

 Genode

 LOG output functions namespace

 Functions

+• log()

+• warning()

-log() warning() error()
+• error()

-• raw()
+raw() trace()

+Header

-Header repos/base/include/base/log.h
+repos/base/include/base/log.h

 Genode log

 Write args as a regular message to the log function template

 Template argument

 ARGS typename

 Argument

 args ARGS &&

 Genode warning

 Write args as a warning message to the log function template

 Template argument

 ARGS typename

 Argument

 args ARGS &&